Mukhbiir

-Mukhbiir is a 2008 Indian Hindi-language spy thriller film directed by Mani Shankar.
+Mukhbiir is a 2008 Indian Hindi-language spy action-thriller film directed by Mani Shankar.
 The film revolves around the life and events surrounding an Indian spy.
-The film stars actor Sameer Dattani as the spy, and Om Puri, Sunil Shetty, Sushant Singh, Rahul Dev, Jackie Shroff, and Raima Sen play the supporting roles.
+The film stars Sameer Dattani, Suniel Shetty, Om Puri, Raima Sen, Sushant Singh, Rahul Dev, and Jackie Shroff, and Raima Sen.

-Plot
+Premise

 Kailash is a police informer; however, the biggest threat to Kailash's life is the corrupt police who may reveal his identity to influential criminals for huge amounts of money.